-The federally-funded Michigan Special Education Mediation Program (MSEMP) is a Mandated Activities Project of the Michigan Department of Education, Office of Special Education.
+The federally-funded Special Education Mediation Services (SEMS) is a Mandated Activities Project of the Michigan Department of Education, Office of Special Education.
 The program has been serving Michigan parents and schools since 1997.
 It is currently administered by Dispute Resolution Education Resources, Inc., a Lansing-based nonprofit organization.
 The program provides services through the Community Dispute Resolution Program, a network of 18 conflict resolution centers across the state.

-All MSEMP mediators and facilitators are trained in mediation and facilitation
+All SEMS mediators and facilitators are trained in mediation and facilitation

 techniques, and special education law and regulations (including acronyms and